TickTeam/guide-tt/ticktick_web_app/how_to_import_tasks_from_other_apps_into_ticktick.md

 2.Click “More” > “Import”.

-TickTick allows you to import tasks from other to-do apps like Astrid, Wunderlist and so on.
+TickTick allows you to import tasks from other to-do apps such as Astrid, Wunderlist, etc.

 ![](../images/image1.12W.png)